heim-rs/book/src/introduction/platforms.md

 In addition, most recent OS versions are targeted right now;
 for example, there might be a chance that it will not work on Linux 2.6.
-This should be considered as a bug and if you have compatibility issues, feel free to [create an issue](https://github.com/heim-rs/heim/issues/new) for that.
+This should be considered as a bug and if you have compatibility issues, feel free to [create an issue](https://github.com/heim-rs/heim/issues/new) about it.

 Other platforms are not implemented yet and there is no ETA on them.
 Contributions are welcomed!